Skip to main content

 Missing or Improper Access Control

-Sealed artifact enumerates authorized tools via allowlist; Portal denies unlisted tools before forwarding
+Sealed artifact enumerates authorized tools via allowlist; Portal seals a DENY decision for tools outside the allowlist; blocking before forwarding is a per-deployment property

 T3